lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ~~~~~~~~~~~~~~~~~~~~~~~

 ### Resumption

-To enable resumption, a 4th flight (New Session Ticket) is added to the PSK handshake.
+To enable resumption, a 4th flight with a the handshake message New Session Ticket is added to the DTLS handshake.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Record Header - DTLSCiphertext, Full (6 bytes):